bfouzder/AR-Subpages-Widget/readme.txt

 This widget will dynamically list a section's subpages.
 When on a page, it will find the section's top level page and list its children.

-It can also include the current page's subpages in listing.
+It can also include the current page's subpages in the listing.

 You can customize the listing with the following filters: ar_subpages_widget_args - modifies the arguments passed to wp_list_pages